feideconnect/metadata-import/README.md

 ## Run locally

-First setup Cassandra, then build and run.
+First setup and run Cassandra (as described above), then build and run the script like this:

 ```
 bin/build.sh